smdabdoub/find-docs/devman/analysis.rst

 fields as seen above.
 The 'string-ID' field is what other plugin authors will give to the analysis module in order to access the analysis method from within their own code.
-The 'method-name' is a short name that FIND will use for the menu item placed in Plugins...Analysis.
+The 'method-name' is a short name that FIND will use for the menu item placed in Plugins>>Analysis.
 The final field will appear in the program status bar when a user moves the mouse over the menu item for the analysis plugin.